 The student’s recalculated award amount is used in the Return of the Title IV Funds calculation.
 The percentage of Title IV aid earned is found by dividing the number of calendar days completed by the time of withdrawal date by the number of calendar days in the term.
 If the student has completed more than 60% of the term, the student is considered to have earned 100% of the Title IV aid.
 The amount of the Title IV aid earned is found by multiplying the amount of aid disbursed for the term plus what could have been disbursed by the percentage of Title IV aid earned.
 If the amount earned is less than the amount of aid disbursed, a late disbursement may be due.
 If the amount earned equals the amount disbursed, no return and no disbursement are to be made.

 Calhoun Community College returns the lesser of (a) the total amount of unearned aid or (b) an amount equal to the student’s institutional charges multiplied by the percentage of aid unearned.
 The amount of aid Calhoun Community College is to return is then subtracted from the amount of the Title IV aid to be returned to find the initial amount of unearned Title IV aid for the student to return.
 The total of Title IV grant that was disbursed and could have been disbursed for the payment period is multiplied by 50% to find the amount of Title IV grant protected.
 The amount of Title IV grant protected is subtracted from the initial amount of unearned Title IV aid for the student to return.
 This is termed an overpayment.
-The student is billed for funds returned by Calhoun Community College.
+The student may be billed for funds returned by Calhoun Community College.

 In the event of an overpayment, Calhoun Community College notifies the student, and the student may be allowed 30 days to pay the amount in full to the Calhoun Community College Business Office.
 If full payment is not made to Calhoun Community College within 30 days, the student’s account will be turned over to a collection agency.
-While the overpayment is due, the student remains eligible for financial aid generally for 30 days from the date of the overpayment.

 The amounts returned by Calhoun Community College or by the student are returned in the following order: (1) Unsubsidized Direct Loan; (2) Subsidized Direct Loan; (3) Direct Parent Loans to Undergraduate Students (PLUS); (4) Federal Pell Grant and (5) Federal Supplemental Education Opportunity Grants (FSEOG).